-(b) Cash and cash equivalents:
+(c) Cash and cash equivalents:

-Cash and cash equivalents include cash on hand and deposits.
+Cash and cash equivalents include cash on hand, deposits in trust and refundable financing deposits.

-(c) Revenue recognition:
+(d) Revenue recognition:

 The REIT has retained substantially all of the risks and benefits of ownership of its investment properties and, therefore, accounts for leases with its tenants as operating leases.
 Revenue recognition commences when the tenant has a right to use the leased asset.
-Generally, this occurs on the lease inception date or, where the REIT is required to make additions to the property in the form of tenant improvements or landlord works which enhance the value of the property, upon substantial completion of those improvements.
+Generally, this occurs on the lease inception date or, where the REIT is required to make additions to the property in the form of tenant improvements or landlord work which enhance the value of the property, upon substantial completion of those improvements.
 The total amount of contractual rent to be received from operating leases is recognized on a straight-line basis over the term of the lease.
-Any tenant improvements or landlord works are recognized on a straight-line basis over the term of the lease as a reduction to rental revenue.
+Any tenant improvements or landlord work are recognized on a straight-line basis over the term of the lease as a reduction to rental revenue.